mithi/hexapod-robot-simulator/README.md

 - Honestly, [My IK algorithm](./hexapod/ik_solver/README.md) is just something I came up with based on what I remember back in college plus browsing through the [Mathematics Stack Exchange](https://math.stackexchange.com/).
 It's just the most intuitive that I can think of.
 I'm open to hearing other ways to approach this.
 If you want something closer to the state-of-the-art, maybe checkout [Unity's Fast IK](https://assetstore.unity.com/packages/tools/animation/fast-ik-139972) or [ROS IKFast](http://wiki.ros.org/Industrial/Tutorials/Create_a_Fast_IK_Solution).

-- I would also love to here new ideas on how to improve the algorithms to find the orientation of the hexapod given we know the orientation of the legs with respect to the body.
-[Current algorithms here](./hexapod/ground_contact_solver/)
+- I would also love to here new ideas on how to improve the [algorithms currently used]((./hexapod/ground_contact_solver/)) to find the orientation of the hexapod given we know the orientation of the legs with respect to the body.

 - I believe that the idea that it's best if we are kind to one another shouldn't be controversial.
 And I shouldn't be afraid to say that. [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](https://www.contributor-covenant.org/)